East Carolina vs. South Florida NCAA Football Odds, Plays and Insights | October 28, 2021

 - East Carolina's games this year have gone over the total in two out of seven opportunities (28.6%).

-- East Carolina is 2-0 against the spread and 2-0 overall in games when it puts up more than 32.3 points.
+- East Carolina is 2-0 against the spread and 2-0 overall in games when it records more than 32.3 points.

-- When East Carolina picks up over 463.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- East Carolina is 2-0 against the spread and 2-0 overall when the team amasses more than 463.3 yards.

-- The Pirates have turned the ball over 13 times this season, three more turnovers than the Bulls have forced (10).

 - Find the latest spread and moneyline odds for East Carolina at SISportsbook.